apache/apisix-website/blog/en/blog/2022/06/07/installation-performance-test-of-apigateway-apisix-on-aws-graviton3.md

 - AWS
 - AWS Graviton3
 - ARM64
-description: Apache APISIX has carried out regression tests under the ARM64 platform, and fixed some compatibility issues of the build scripts under the ARM64 platform.
-Through a brief deployment test description, this article shows that in the AWS Graviton environment, both in terms of stability and traffic processing, APISIX's performance is very dazzling.
+description: This article uses APISIX to compare the performance of AWS Graviton3 and AWS Graviton2.
+AWS Graviton3 shows the power performance in the API gateway.
-tags: [Technology]
+tags: [Ecosystem]
 ---

 > Apache APISIX has carried out regression tests under the ARM64 platform, and fixed some compatibility issues of the build scripts under the ARM64 platform.
 Through a brief deployment test description, this article shows that in the AWS Graviton environment, both in terms of stability and traffic processing, APISIX's performance is very dazzling.